 If we invest in our kids early, well before kindergarten, we can change this gloomy reality.
 Several long-term evaluations show that children who attend high-quality preschools are better prepared to enter kindergarten and learn.
 They have better high-school and college graduation rates.
 They have much lower levels of criminal behavior.
 They are healthier.
 And, they do better economically as adults.

-This extensive and persuasive evidence, recently presented to City Council by Rutgers professor Steve Barnett and many other experts, leads to one conclusion: It is time for Seattle to make voluntary, high-quality preschool available and affordable to all of our 3- and 4-year-old children.
-It’s the right thing to do for today’s children and for future generations.
+This extensive and persuasive evidence from prominent experts, including the presentation to City Council in June 2013 by Dr. Steven Barnett of the National Institute of Early Education Research, leads to one conclusion: It is time for Seattle to make voluntary, high-quality preschool available and affordable to all of our 3- and 4-year-old children.
+It's the right thing to do for today's children and for future generations.

 On September 23, 2013, the City Council unanimously adopted Resolution 31478, which establishes the City Council's goal of making voluntary high-quality preschool available and affordable to all of Seattle's children and outlining an initial plan toward achieving this goal.

 The Seattle Times said, “Preschool for all of Seattle's 3-and 4-year-olds is one of most promising ideas to emerge from the Seattle City Council.”
 Download and read one of the letters sent to City Council from a Seattle kindergarten teacher.

 When adopting our city budget on November 25, 2013, the Council added over $650,000 to jumpstart the development of the Preschool for All action plan and expand professional development for preschool providers.
 In addition, the Council unanimously agreed to foster the creation of a new Department of Education & Early Learning to elevate and integrate the city's early learning efforts so that more children are better prepared for school.